Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: Euler-Maruyama scheme for SDEs driven by -stable L e vy process

-\begin{remark} The uniform-in-time Euler-Maruyama approximation bounds in Theorem~\ref{theorem_eulerscheme} and Theorem~\ref{theorem_eulerscheme_pareto} can be directly applied to many settings in machine learning, such as fractional Langevin Monte Carlo algorithms \cite{simcsekli2017fractional,nguyen19} where a rigorous uniform-in-time approximation analysis is lacking, and our results help bridge a gap between theory and practice. \end{remark}
+\begin{remark} The uniform-in-time Euler-Maruyama approximation bounds in Theorem~\ref{theorem_eulerscheme} can be directly applied to many settings in machine learning, such as fractional Langevin Monte Carlo algorithms \cite{simcsekli2017fractional,nguyen19} where a rigorous uniform-in-time approximation analysis is lacking, and our results help bridge a gap between theory and practice. \end{remark}

-\begin{remark} In Theorem~\ref{theorem_eulerscheme}, our approximation error bound has a linear dependence on the stepsize $\eta$, and we expect it to be tight as can be seen through an explicit calculation in the case of the Ornstein-Uhlenbeck process in Appendix~E. In Theorem~\ref{theorem_eulerscheme_pareto}, our approximation error bound is of the order $\eta^{2/\alpha-1}$, which is also expected to be tight based on the discussions in \cite{chenxu2023euler}. \end{remark}
+\begin{remark} In Theorem~\ref{theorem_eulerscheme}, our approximation error bound has a linear dependence on the stepsize $\eta$, and we expect it to be tight as can be seen through an explicit calculation in the case of the Ornstein-Uhlenbeck process in Appendix~\ref{sec:OU} . \end{remark}